- Food

 Cocoa is known worldwide as the “food of the gods”.
 The seeds of the cacao fruit or cacao tree (Theobroma cacao L.) are rich in caffeine and theobromine, alkaloids that stimulate the nervous system.
 Their high and wide-ranging polyphenol and isoflavone content give them antioxidant, anti-inflammatory and cardioprotective action.

-Our unroasted organic raw cacao is the best choice for giving your diet an antioxidant boost and protecting your cardiovascular health!
+Our organic cacao is the best choice for giving your diet an antioxidant boost and protecting your cardiovascular health!

 ORIGIN